-This is a sample tour you can add to or change.
-Please contact us for a quote on a tailor-made tour.
+This is a sample itinerary you can add to or change.
+Please contact us for a quote.

 © Milan Boers